Stealf-finance/backend-stealf/README.md

 # Stealf Backend - GRID SDK

-Backend pour l'application Stealf utilisant le SDK GRID pour la gestion des comptes et transactions Solana.
+Backend for the Stealf application using the GRID SDK for Solana account and transaction management.

 ## 🚀 Installation